spamscanner/spamscanner/README.md

 Accepts a `mailparser.simpleParser` parsed mail Object.

 This method returns a Promise that resolves with an Array of messages (if any) that indicates that links parsed from the message were detected to be phishing attempts.
-You can also use this method with a second callback argument.

 This method also prevents the common [IDN homograph attacks][homograph-attack].
 If *any* link is detected to start with the string `xn--` (e.g. after conversion from `punycode.toASCII`) then it is detected as phishing.